cyberphone/es6-bigint-json-support/README.md

 This document contains a proposal for extending the ES6 platform to support BigInt both according to the JSON standard for numeric data, as well as existing practices relying on JSON strings.
-Since JSON do not distinguish between different numbers (aka weakly typed), the described deserialization schemes all presume that a JSON consumer honors the "contract" including serialization method used by the producer._
+Since JSON do not distinguish between different numbers (aka weakly typed), the described deserialization schemes all presume that a JSON consumer honors an in advance known "contract" including serialization method used by the producer._

 Also see [summary of changes](#summary-of-changes).